JinYuanLi0012/jinyuanli0012.github.io/index.md

 ## About Me

 I am a second-year master student at Tianjin University, guided by Dr. [Gang Pan](https://gpantju.github.io/index/).
 Currently, I am working as a research intern at [Baidu](https://www.paddlepaddle.org.cn/).
-I'm passionate about exploring Multimodal Machine Learning, Natural Language Processing and Computer Vision.
+I'm passionate about exploring Multimodal Machine Learning.
 Recently, I focus on activating the potential of large language models in more complex multimodal tasks.

 ## Research Interests